 For a selection of the illustrated books on horses that I am selling, including several books by Lionel Edwards and this one by Cecil Aldin, click on the link below and then type ‘Equestrian’ into the keyword search.

 Now or Never Books is an online bookseller, based in North London and specialising in academic non-fiction.

-All orders are despatched in 24 hours and international orders are sent by airmail.
+All orders are despatched within one working day and international orders are sent by airmail.